birkin/primo_functional_tests/scratch_file.md

 next...

-- refactor output into bib-data, and item-data.
+- consider using Pool and map instead of explicit task-queues.
-- grab more data.
+    - may need that global lock.
 - begin logic for tests, given logged-in status and available item-data.

 ---